 - Creating a uniform color and appearance for all paved surfaces

 Proper maintenance of cracks will greatly increase the longevity of your asphalt.
-Water will seep through open cracks in your asphalt and cause failures; any cracks wider than 1 inch should be filled with hot mix asphalt.
-Smaller cracks can be filled with hot rubberized crack filler.
+Water will seep through open cracks in your asphalt and cause failures; any cracks wider than 1 inch should be sealed with hot mix asphalt.
+Smaller cracks can be sealed with hot rubberized crack filler.

 No, seal coat will not fill in cracks completely.
-It is recommended that surface cracks are filled with asphalt or hot rubberized crack filler prior to seal coating as these filled cracks will still be visible through the seal coat.
-These filled cracks will still be visible through the seal coat.
-In some cases, the area has deteriorated beyond the benefits of crack filling and asphalt replacement or resurfacing will be needed.
+It is recommended that surface cracks are sealed with asphalt or hot rubberized crack seal prior to seal coating as these sealed cracks will still be visible through the seal coat.
+In some cases, the area has deteriorated beyond the benefits of crack sealing and asphalt replacement or resurfacing will be needed.